rkhullar/example-webapp/docs/medium-article.md

 `-- server.py
 ```

-This structure encapsulate almost of all the fastapi logic into the `api` package.
-The `server` module should be used
+This structure wraps almost of all the fastapi logic into the `api` package.
+The `server` module should be used for local
-for local development or containerized deployments, and the `lambda_function` module will be used in our AWS lambda deployment.
+development or containerized deployments, and the `lambda_function` module will be used in our AWS lambda deployment.
+The
-The idea behind `model` `routes` and `schema` being packages is to keep the project well organized as it expands with new features.
+idea behind `model` `routes` and `schema` being packages is to keep the project well organized as it expands with new
-Each top level data resource would be defined under `model`, the routes to manage that data model would be under `routes`,
+features.
+Each top level data resource would be defined under `model`, the routes to manage that data model would be under
-and the request and response schema for those routes would be under `schema`.
+`routes`, and the request and response schema for those routes would be under `schema`.

 ### Local Development

 To start local development we will focus on the following four modules: `config` `router` `factory` `server`.
 ```python
 # api/config.py
 from pydantic import BaseSettings import os